tomato42/marvin-toolkit/README.md

 provide a public interface to perform the de-blinding step and conversion to a byte string in side-channel free manner.

+If deprecation and later removal of the decryption support is not possible, document the API as known vulnerable.
+The users of such an API should be inspected to check if the timing signal is likely to leak to other processes, VMs or over the network.
+The last option being the most severe.

+In case users of the API know a priori what's the expected size of the decrypted secret, providing an API that generates a random secret of that size and returns it in case of errors in padding is the recommended way to workaround this vulnerability.
+See the TLS 1.2 RFC 5246 page 58 for details.

 ## How to test?

 To test a library or application you need to load private RSA key, and